xstone93/scientific-work/README.md

 # Alexander Steinmaurer  - Academic Blog

-Hi, I am Alexander Steinmaurer, a researcher and lecturer at the [Cognitive and Digital Science Lab](https://codislabgraz.org/) at Graz University of Technology.
+Hi, I am Alexander Steinmaurer, a researcher and lecturer at [IT:U Austria](https://it-u.at/), a newly founded, interdisciplinary university in Linz, Austria.
+I am also an adjunct fellow to the [Cognitive and Digital Science Lab](https://codislabgraz.org/) at Graz University of Technology.
 I obtained a Ph.D. in Computer Science from the [Faculty of Computer Science and Biomedical Engineering](https://csbme.tugraz.at/) at Graz University of Technology under the supervision of [Christian Gütl](https://online.tugraz.at/tug_online/pl/ui/$ctx/visitenkarte.show_vcard?pPersonenId=DBBE6CF53E98F4C0&pPersonenGruppe=3).

-During the fall semester of 2023, I am at Brown University as a Research Fellow working on a curriculum for data science education using LLMs advised by [Shriram Krishnamurthi](https://cs.brown.edu/~sk/) and [Kathi Fisler](https://cs.brown.edu/~kfisler/).
+During the fall semester of 2023, I worked as a Research Fellow at the [PLT Group](https://cs.brown.edu/research/plt/) of Brown University.
+I worked on approaches and tools to rethinking data science/programming education in times of LLMs, advised by [Shriram Krishnamurthi](https://cs.brown.edu/~sk/) and [Kathi Fisler](https://cs.brown.edu/~kfisler/).

 My research interests are mainly in the field of Computer Science Education.
 Here is a list of topics that I am interested in:

-- **Engaging learning technologies** - Designing engaging and interactive learning experiences in digital environments.
+- **Engaging learning technologies** - Designing engaging and interactive learning experiences in digital (and immersive) environments.
 This not only includes the development of technologies but also the evaluation within an educational setting.
 - **Curriculum design** - Designing dedicated curricula for different educational contexts and topics such as data science, introduction to programming, or computational thinking.
 - **LLMs in (CS) Education** - Meaningful (!) integration of large language models (LLMs) into educational contexts, such as individualizing learning experiences.
 - **Game-based learning/Gamification** - From a broad perspective, game-based learning could be seen as an engaging learning technology.
 But GBL/gamification is more than "playing a game and learning".
 A well-considered design process, implementation, and evaluation are necessary for both the tool and the teaching context.